 This means there is almost nothing I can find fault with here.
 The premise of this story is totally unique and yet builds on familiar ground of personal relationships.
 The writing is completely spot-on and approachable.
 The characters are fascinating and develop perfectly before our eyes, and even the settings feel touchable to us.
 While I can’t say that this is the absolute best book I’ve ever read, but it deserves to be in any list of favorites – mostly due to the consistency throughout, capped off with a beautiful ending.
 I’m sure you can tell by now that I have to give this a full five stars out of five and highly recommend it to anyone – guys and gals alike.

-You can buy this book from Amazon, Barnes & Nobel, The Book Depository (free worldwide shipping), iTunes (eBook or AudioBook), Kobo (eBook or AudioBook), new or used from Alibris or Better World Books (where your purchase supports literacy and libraries), or from an IndieBound store near you.
+You can buy this book (via these affiliate links) from Amazon, Barnes & Nobel, The Book Depository (free worldwide shipping), iTunes (eBook or AudioBook), Kobo (eBook or AudioBook), new or used from Alibris or Better World Books (where your purchase supports literacy and libraries), or from an IndieBound store near you.
 (This is a vastly revised review that originally appeared on the now defunct Dooyoo under my username there, TheChocolateLady.)